-Also, the evaluator conducted penetration testing based upon test cases devised by the evaluator resulting from the independent search for potential vulnerabilities.
-These test cases cover testing APDU commands, perturbation attacks, observation attacks such as SPA/DPA and SEMA/DEMA, fault injection attacks, and so on.
+Also, the evaluator conducted vulnerability analysis and penetration testing based upon test cases devised by the evaluator resulting from the independent, methodical search for potential vulnerabilities.
+These test cases cover testing APDU commands, bypassability, fault injection attacks, and so on.
 No exploitable vulnerabilities by attackers possessing high attack potential were found from penetration testing.